-This feature supports tap, touch and hold, horizontal swipe or pan, and multi-touch gestures.
+The Touch Bar supported tap, touch and hold, horizontal swipe or pan, and multi-touch gestures.

 Touch Bar hardware

 When the user touches the digitizer layer, Apple's silicon forwards that information to the main processor.
-That said, the path would be App > MacOS > Intel CPU > T1 or T2 > Touch Bar.
+That means the path would be App > MacOS > Intel CPU > T1 or T2 > Touch Bar.
 Reverse that path for user input.

-Second generation (2019 - present)
+Second generation (2019 - 2020)

-- 13-inch MacBook Pro (2020)
+- 13-inch MacBook Pro (mid-2020, late-2020)

 - 16-inch MacBook Pro (2019)

-First-generation (2016 - 2019)
+First generation (2016 - 2019)

 - 13-inch MacBook Pro (2016, 2017, 2018, 2019)